Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 This is an example for the Grove Digital Light Sensor, which is copied from the UPM github repo.

-Please plug the PIR Motion Sensor into your Respeake Core v2 via the Grove socket.
+Please plug the PIR Motion Sensor into your Respeaker Core v2 via the Grove socket.
 Then copy the code below into a new file and save it as a python file, name as **tsl2561.py**.
 Copy this file into your ReSpeaker Core v2.

 ```